The geometry of jamming algorithms in the random Lorentz gas

-In addition, the present work sheds new light on the broader class of real-space optimization problems in complex landscapes. ``Computing largest empty circles with location constraints'' \cite{toussaint1983computing} is a fundamental problem in robust optimization \cite{ben2009robust,bertsimas2010robust,bertsimas2011theory}.
-Although heuristic algorithms can approximate the optimal solution in any dimension \cite{hughes2019largest}, the best optimizers are based on the Voronoi tessellation \cite{toussaint1983computing,chazelle1993optimal,okabe1997locational}, which is computationally prohibitive in high dimensions, as it requires $O(n^{\lceil d/2 \rceil})$ operations for $n$ constraints.
+In addition, the present work sheds new light on the broader class of real-space optimization problems in complex landscapes. ``Computing largest empty circles with location constraints'' \cite{toussaint1983computing}, for instance, is a fundamental problem in robust optimization \cite{ben2009robust,bertsimas2010robust,bertsimas2011theory}.
+Although heuristic algorithms can approximate its optimal solution in any dimension \cite{hughes2019largest}, the best optimizers are based on the Voronoi tessellation \cite{toussaint1983computing,chazelle1993optimal,okabe1997locational}, which is computationally prohibitive in high dimensions, requiring $O(n^{\lceil d/2 \rceil})$ operations for $n$ constraints.
 The VA-edge class provides a geometrically intuitive and computationally efficient approach to this problem.
-By analogy to simulated annealing, the reluctant VA-min algorithm can find robust optimal configurations for a modest computational cost, $O(n d^3)$.
+By analogy to simulated annealing, the reluctant VA-min algorithm can indeed find robust optimal configurations for a modest computational cost, $O(n d^3)$ (SI Appendix).

-\paragraph{Acknowledgments--} GF thanks Gilles Bonnet for a fruitful insight.
-This work was supported by a grant from the Simons Foundation (Grant No.~454937 to PC) and by ICSC - Italian Research Center on High-Performance Computing, Big Data, and Quantum Computing, funded by the European Union - NextGenerationEU.
-GF further acknowledges support from a postdoctoral fellowship from the Duke Center on Computational Thinking.
-Data relevant to this work have been archived and can be accessed at the Duke Digital Repository \url{https://doi.org/10.7924/XXXXXXX}.

 \onecolumngrid

 \onecolumngrid { \bfseries Supplementary Material }